paulfoley/Udacity_Nanodegree-Data_Analyst/Baseball_Data-Analysis/README.md

 The Jupyter Notebook `Baseball_Data-Analysis.ipynb` has all analysis information.

-### Special Note
+#### Special Note
-If you try running a code block and get an error message like no module named matplotlib, then your distribution of Anaconda may be missing a package used in the project.
-That's okay – there's an easy way that you can install these packages.
+If you try running a code block in the notebook and get an error message like no module named matplotlib, then your distribution of Anaconda may be missing a package used in the project.
+That's okay, there's an easy way that you can install these packages.
 Take a look at Google for easy to use guides on installation!

 ## Authors